Skip to main content

 Step3.
 Create the apartments resource

-Create a new file apartments.ts in the resources/ folder:
+Use command to create a new file apartments.ts in the resources/ folder

 ./resources/apartments.ts